turbot/steampipe-docs/docs/integrations/github_actions/aws_oidc.md

 ```

 Once the cloud provider successfully validates the claims presented in the OIDC JWT ID token, it then provides a short-lived access token that is available only for the duration of the job.
 The short-lived access token is exported as environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN.
-Steampipe will load these short-lived [credentials from Environment variables](https://hub.steampipe.io/plugins/turbot/aws#credentials-from-environment-variables) to run the benchmark.
+Steampipe will load these short-lived [credentials from environment variables](https://hub.steampipe.io/plugins/turbot/aws#credentials-from-environment-variables) to run the benchmark.

 Next, you'll need to create a step that installs the Steampipe CLI and AWS plugin.